Zimbra-Community/zimbra-foss-2fa/README.md

 14. Admin account and 2FA

    At this time, Zimbra will still allow using only a password for admin accounts, this is a bug.
-See https://github.com/Zimbra/zm-mailbox/pull/448 and https://bugzilla.zimbra.com/show_bug.cgi?id=80485 this means, you need to create a separate admin account, but a long password on it, and don't use it for day-to-day work.
+See https://github.com/Zimbra/zm-mailbox/pull/448 and https://bugzilla.zimbra.com/show_bug.cgi?id=80485 this means, you need to create a separate admin account, put a long password on it, and don't use it for day-to-day work.

 to-do implement api: https://privacyidea.readthedocs.io/en/latest/modules/api/validate.html?highlight=transaction_id#post--validate-check